smadaminov/tooling/bioinformatics/SRA_FTP_Fastq/README.rst

 Download Fastq Files
 --------------------

-This is a Perl script to download paired-ended reads stored on the ENA servers in the Fastq format.
+`ena_fastq_download.pl` is a Perl script to download paired-ended reads stored on the ENA servers in the Fastq format.
 It takes a file name as its argument.
 This files should contain a list of accession names to download.

 To use this script you need to have `perl` installed, which is usually already comes pre-installed in major Linux distributions.
 It was tested with a Perl